 SUMMARY

-PLEASE READ ALL OF THIS DOCUMENT (“AGREEMENT”) VERY CAREFULLY.
+PLEASE READ PAGES OF THIS DOCUMENT (“AGREEMENT”) VERY CAREFULLY.
 THE BULLET POINTS BELOW ARE ONLY A PARTIAL SUMMARY OF SOME OF THE MATERIAL TERMS OF THE AGREEMENT AND IN THE EVENT OF ANY CONFLICT OR INCONSISTENCY BETWEEN THE SUMMARY AND THE TEXT OF THE AGREEMENT, THE TEXT OF THE AGREEMENT WILL GOVERN.
 CERTAIN TERMS USED IN THIS SUMMARY ARE DEFINED IN THE AGREEMENT.

 THE AGREEMENT SETS FORTH AND DETERMINES, AMONG OTHER THINGS: